chalzie/cfg/README.md

 1. CAPS lock as CTRL - common stuff afaik

-2. Grave as Menu - yakuake acts weird when mapped solely to grave
+2. Grave (tilde) as Menu - yakuake acts weird when mapped solely to grave (tilde) key

 3. TAB as Mode_switch - might be weird, idk